MrRobinOfficial/Guide-UnrealEngine/README.md

 Highly recommend taking a short class of native C++.
 Here is a video link to ~1h long [video tutorial from Mosh](https://www.youtube.com/watch?v=ZzaPdXTrSb8).

+You can also watch a playlist from [GGameDev about getting started with Unreal Engine C++](https://youtube.com/playlist?list=PLaaDnVlfJwc4Lncf4XTYaTRG_osOk-T0N).

 C++ is a statically typed, compiled, general-purpose programming language that offers a combination of high-level and low-level features.
 It was developed by [Bjarne Stroustrup](https://en.wikipedia.org/wiki/Bjarne_Stroustrup) at Bell Labs in 1979 as an enhancement to the [C language](https://en.wikipedia.org/wiki/C_(programming_language)), originally named C[^10] with Classes and later renamed [C++](https://en.wikipedia.org/wiki/C%2B%2B) in 1983.

 You can read more about [C++ Language Reference from Microsoft Learn](https://learn.microsoft.com/en-us/cpp/cpp/cpp-language-reference?view=msvc-170).